 First of all, there are two different kinds of things usually called "names" when talking about Lojban.
 The naming predicates of Section 6.2 are just ordinary predicates which are being used in a special sense.
-In addition, though, there is a class of Lojban words which are used only to name things: these can be recognized by the fact that they end in a consonant and are surrounded by pauses.
+In addition, though, there is a class of Lojban words which are used only to name things: these can be recognized by the fact that they end in a consonant followed by a pause.
 Some examples:

-'''

-.djan..meris..djein..alis.
+Example 6.73: djan. meris. djein. .alis.
 John.
 Mary.
 Jane.
 Alice.

-'''